Rhadine persephone: Species status

-Critical Habitat and Recovery Plan
+Critical habitat and recovery plan

-The Tooth Cave Ground Beetle shares critical habitat with a number of other Karst Fauna in the region.
+The Tooth Cave ground beetle shares critical habitat with a number of other karst fauna in the region.
 The critical habitat is composed of underground karst ecosystems with steady temperatures, high humidity, a rocky ground for animals to live in and around, and a healthy surface ecosystem surrounding the cave.
 The surface ecosystem provides nutrients to the cave and protects it from potential threats like fire ants and flooding.

 A Karst Fauna Region (KFR) is a distinct region, such as a network of caves, that contains Karst Fauna Areas (KFA).
 KFAs are distinct areas that contain critical habitat that is likely to remain consistent in the future.

 The original 1994 listing outlines a recovery plan for Rhadine persephone.
 The listing includes a plan for the Tooth Cave Ground Beetle to eventually be downlisted but not removed from the ESA listing.
 The plan requires that the Tooth Cave Ground Beetle be identified in at least two unique karst regions, with three or more protected karst areas per region, each with a stable population of Tooth Cave ground beetles.
 All of these areas must have been protected for five years, and must continue to be protected in perpetuity.

 Several regions are potential targets for conservation.
 57 Karst Fauna Regions have been identified overall.
 Of these, 48 are in areas under management.
 Two regions in Jollyville and Cedar Park have the potential to meet the critical habitat requirements.
 Both require increased protection and further study to demonstrate the presence of a healthy beetle population.
 Human activity has harmed several caves in the region, and managers recommend stronger enforcement of protections.
 Both of these regions are adjacent to housing developments in Austin.

 The Jollyville KFR contains fifteen caves likely to contain beetles.
 These are the Spider, Galleyville, Stovepipe, and Jollyville Plateau caves.
 This KFR is spread across four tracts.
 With sufficient investigation, it may be found that the requirements for downlisting are met.
 The Cedar Park KFR contains thirty-three caves likely to have Tooth Cave Ground Beetle populations.
 Eight caves have been confirmed to contain a population as of 2003.
 There are two tracts containing three caves (Discovery Well, Broken Arrow, and Rolling Rock Cave) that are strong targets for conservation, although they are situated in an urban environment.